 Pediatric Eye Health

-Vision Source Eye Center of the Triad in Greensboro provides comprehensive eye care for infants and pediatric patients as well as adults.
+Vision Source Eye Center of the Triad in Greensboro and Oak Ridge provides comprehensive eye care for infants and pediatric patients as well as adults.

 Many parents are uncertain of when to bring their children to the eye doctor.
 At Vision Source Eye Center of the Triad, we see patients of all ages starting at infancy.
 Below is some general information about our pediatric and infant programs.